 In California, millions of trees have died due to P. ramorum

 infection since the introduction of this pathogen in the mid-1990s.
 Our study sites span the range of P. ramorum

 to the Oregon border, and include long-term monitoring plots

 that encompass a diversity of forest types, including: redwood-tanoak, Douglas-fir-tanoak, coast live oak, and mixed oak woodlands.
 Across this range, we are studying the ecology of the pathogen and monitoring the establishment, spread and ecological impacts of SOD.

 Many Phytophthora species have swept through California nursery stocks.
 Through the accidental infestation of nursery stock, many restoration ecology sites that are looking to benefit local habitats end up spreading more invasive pathogens in the area.
 Once Phytophthora species have established residence in an ecosystem, they are incredibly difficult to nearly impossible to remove.

 Root disease mortality center in Yosemite Valley

 is an exotic pathogen that threatens white pine diversity in mixed-conifer and subalpine forests.
-Our research team is taking an ecological and genetic approach to better understand the interactions of disease pressure, environment, and evolutionary processes on the population dynamics of white pine species in California.
-In the mixed-conifer forests of Yosemite Valley and the Teakettle Experimental Forest in the southern Sierra Nevada, we have projects examining the influence of multiple pathogens and insects on forest structure and development in the context of various land management practices, including fire, thinning, and multiple land-use practices.
+Our research team took an ecological and genetic approach to better understand the interactions of disease pressure, environment, and evolutionary processes on the population dynamics of white pine species in California.
+In the mixed-conifer forests of Yosemite Valley and the Teakettle Experimental Forest in the southern Sierra Nevada, we had projects examining the influence of multiple pathogens and insects on forest structure and development in the context of various land management practices, including fire, thinning, and multiple land-use practices.